nadia-sharief/ai4science-causality-eval/README.md

+# AI4Science Causal Claim Detection — Evaluation Repository

- Overview
+## Overview

 This repository contains all data, manual labels, model predictions, and evaluation outputs for a preliminary study on **causal claim detection** in scientific abstracts.
-The goal is to determine whether the extracted conclusion from a paper’s title and abstract expresses a **causal claim**, and if not, classify the type of relationship.
+The goal is to determine whether the extracted conclusion from a paper’s title and abstract expresses a **causal claim**, and if not, classify the type of relationship described.

 This work is based on the dataset: